Emerging Trends on Nature: Expectations for Corporate Action

 4. Pollution in the air, soil, and water, from nitrogen and ammonia to plastics and heavy metals.

-5. Invasive non-native species, which are out-competing local biodiversity for key – and dwindling – resources such as food, shelter, sunlight, and water.
+5. Invasive non-native species, which are out-competing local biodiversity for key – and often dwindling – resources such as food, shelter, sunlight, and water.
+Invasive alien species play a key role in 60% of global plant and animal extinctions, and cost humanity more than $400 billion a year.

-Collectively, these drivers threaten to compromise the resilience of the natural and social systems in which human life is embedded, and the foundation upon which business depends.
+Collectively, these drivers threaten to compromise the resilience of the natural and social systems in which human life is embedded, and upon which business depends.

 Halting and reversing nature loss depends on businesses of all sizes and from across the industrial spectrum understanding, identifying, assessing, managing, and disclosing nature-related dependencies, impacts, risks, and opportunities.

-The majority of credible goals are related to the mitigation hierarchy – a framework that supports “no net loss in biodiversity” through avoiding and minimising impacts, restoring areas that have been developed and populations that have been reduced, and offsetting.
+The majority of credible goals align with a threshold or limit, and adhere to the mitigation hierarchy – a framework that supports “no net loss in nature” by avoiding and minimising impacts, restoring areas that have been developed and populations that have been reduced, and offsetting or compensating for residual impacts.
 Some of these goals include eliminating deforestation; holding flat the total land use associated with operations and value chains; and supporting regenerative agriculture.

 There is also a growing number of companies that are moving beyond the traditional mitigation hierarchy and are setting nature-positive biodiversity and land-use goals.
 These companies seek to protect and restore more nature than they disturb.